 Here is a closer look since 2007.
 The reversal began in 2008, but it accelerated in the Fall of that year following the September 15th bankruptcy of Lehmann Brothers.
 In this seasonally adjusted data the reversal peaked in January of 2010.

 The two charts above are seasonally adjusted and include the entire workforce, which the CPS defines as age 16 and over.
 A problem inherent in using this broadest of cohorts is that it includes the population that adds substantial summertime volatility to the full-time/part-time ratio, namely, high school and college students.
 Also the 55-plus cohort includes a subset of employees that opt for part-time employment during the decade following the historical peak spending years (ages 45-54) and as a transition toward retirement.

-The next chart better illustrates summertime volatility by focusing on the 25-54 workforce.
+The next chart better illustrates summertime volatility by focusing on the cumulative change since 2007 in full- and part-time employment for the 25-54 workforce.
 Note that the government's full-time/part-time data for this cohort is only available as non-seasonally adjusted.
 To help us recognize the summer seasonality, I've used a lighter color for the June-July-August markers, which are the most subject to temporary shifts from part-time to 35-plus hours of employment.
 I've also included 12-month moving averages for the two series to help us identify the slope of the trend in recent years.

 Obamacare and Part-Time Employment